laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 }
 ```

 So, to begin, we have the same static response, stored in a constant (and its length).
-Looking into the main function, the first thing we do is setup a `sockaddr_in` struct that will hold the server's address (were is the server listening from).
+Looking into the main function, the first thing we do is setup a `sockaddr_in` struct that will hold the server's address (where is the server listening from).
 We set the family to `AF_INET` (IPv4), the address to `INADDR_ANY` (listen on all interfaces) and the port to `8080`.
 When we set the port, we need to convert it from host byte order to network byte order (always big endian aka MSB first) with `htons`.

 We continue by creating a socket with `socket(AF_INET, SOCK_STREAM, 0)`.
 The first argument specifies the address family, the second the socket type (in this case `SOCK_STREAM` for TCP) and the last one is the protocol (0 means auto).